 General Guidelines:

 Level 3 Snow Emergency in county of your campus: You are closed.
-(We will only close for Level 3).
+(We will only close for Level 3.)

 Level 1 or 2 Snow Emergencies in your county: Could cause difficulty at your campus, but services will go on as scheduled.
 Each campus will try to adjust on a case-by-case basis.